gvwilson/sensibleadventures/cloudherd/cloudherd.md

 his back frightening in a way that storm winds and lightning would never be.

-*Sh, sh, sh,* Noxy mind-spoke soothingly, stroking the cloud as if he was a skittish newborn goof.  *Home soon, then rest.* At that moment, she wanted it just as much as the cloud.
+*Sh, sh, sh,* Noxy mind-spoke soothingly, stroking the cloud as if he was a skittish newborn camel.  *Home soon, then rest.* At that moment, she wanted it just as much as the cloud.

-Grappa Gas brought Big Blue down amongst the stones in front of the village gate.
-Wearily, the soldiers up slid off the cloud to stand among the bright green ferns of spring.
-The waiting villagers came forward to offer them men blankets and fleeces, then stepped back, unsure what to do next.
+Grappa Gas brought Big Blue down in front of the village gate where he had been contentedly whittling only an hour before.
+Wearily, the soldiers up slid off the bull's back to stand among the bright green ferns of spring.
+The waiting villagers came forward to offer them blankets and fleeces, then stepped back, unsure what to do next.

 Indy didn't let them stand idle for long---she never did.
 "Get everyone up into the traders' hall," she ordered crisply.
 "And get a couple of pots of stew